yingweiwo

 Therapeutic Uses

-The presence of ascorbyl palmitate in oral supplements contributes to the ascorbic acid content of the supplement and probably helps protect fat-soluble antioxidants in the supplement.
+The presence of ascorbyl palmitate in oral supplements helps increase the ascorbic acid content in the supplement and may help protect the fat-soluble antioxidants in the supplement.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.